ibivu/B4TM-Galaxy-2017/docker/README.md

 # Use Docker for Galaxy Assignment

 In this document, we will show you how to use the Galaxy docker image on your own computer as the preparation for the forthcoming Galaxy assignment of B4TM.
+Please do this part in the first practical of the assignment period (25 Apr 2017).

 This assignment is a group assignment with a maximum of 2 persons in the group.
 This assignment lasts two weeks and in the second week, a local docker container is needed to finish the assignment.